Alan-Stephen/ARM-Projects/README.md

 # ARM-Projects
-Contains my small ARM assembly scripts.
+Contains my small ARM assembly scripts built using ARMv7-A.

+## Usage
+- compile on any ARMv7-A assembler and run

 ## Descriptions